beaker-project/beaker-project.org/dev/proposals/harness-api.rst

    /recipes/(recipe_id)/tasks/(task_id)/results/(result_id)/remote-logs/

    Similar to the above, this creates a new log record against the recipe, task, or result respectively.
-However the log is not uploaded to Beaker directly, only a URL reference to a remote log is stored in Beaker.
+However the log is not stored in Beaker directly, only a URL reference to a remote log is stored in Beaker.

    :form url: URL of the remote log.
 For example, this might be the URL of the